kobehuynh/protein_geometry_toolkit/README.md

 b) All amino acids α carbons fully encapsulated by the cuboid
 c) All amino acids that intersect the cuboid

-For this exercise we will assume that nuclei do not have any volume but they are mere dots.
+_Assumption: Nuclei do not have any volume and are considered mere dots_

 Bonus Task:
 For a given region encapsulated by the cuboid find the volume of the space that is not occupied by any atoms (here we will assume that nuclei have volume).

+_Here, we assume that nuclei have a finite volume._

 ## Acknowledgments
 Special thanks to Alper Celik for reviewing my work and providing guidance.